Most good research starts with (or is driven by) an anecdote.

 How much turkey tail and CBD to use with cancer

-My father called the company Stamets (the godfather of fungi featured in the Fantastic Fungi documentary) to ask how much his mother took.
+My father called the company Stamets (the godfather of fungi featured in the Fantastic Fungi documentary) started to ask how much his mother took.

 The company said that his mother originally took 4 of the mycommunity blend and 4 of the turkey tail when dealing with a pretty dire stage 4 cancer.
 These are available here.